 Our personal romantic preferences are built up over a long period of time, by the formative experiences that happen through childhood, adolescence and adulthood.
 An idiosyncratic psychological brew of the stories we remember, the habits of our family of origin, the role models we grew up around, the first few crushes we had (and how they felt about us) – all these factors shape the beliefs and proclivities we subconsciously accumulate as we develop into sexual maturity.

 This is where attachment theory and limerence intersect.
-Our styles of bonding, what feel “right” to us, what people attract us, and how we instinctively respond to them, are all determined by our personal history.
+Our styles of bonding, what feels “right” to us, what people attract us, and how we instinctively respond to them, are all determined by our personal history.

 When it comes to limerence, meeting someone who matches our “romantic template” tends to cause intense excitement and arousal.
 They seem to broadcast a sense of emotional potency.
 This limerent glimmer is a sign that our brains have made a connection between the cues being given off by the other person and our personal imprint of what a desirable person is like.